WikiEducationFoundation/WikiEduDashboard/docs/dev_process.md

 When you have completed development, make your final commit to the feature branch in your local repo.

 ## Step 5: Update local repo **master** branch
 Didn’t we just do this is step 2?
-Yes, but we should do it again in cause any commits have occurred to the *master* branch in the project repo since you performed step 1.
+Yes, but we should do it again in case any commits have occurred to the *master* branch in the project repo since you performed step 1.

+    git checkout master
     git fetch upstream
     git merge upstream/master